Bawi system: History

-Peter Fraser, a missionary doctor in the Lushai Hills, raised concerns over the permittance of the bawi institution among the chieftains.
-Fraser worked with chiefs such as Khawvelthanga of Muabuang who converted to Christianity in supporting his endeavours.
+Peter Fraser, a missionary doctor in the Lushai Hills, raised concerns about the continuation of the bawi institution among the chiefs.
+Fraser worked with chiefs such as Khawvelthanga of Muabuang, who converted to Christianity, in supporting his endeavours.
 Fraser began his campaign by spending his own money in ransoming the freedom of as many bawis as he could.
 The chiefs were happy with the flow of cash but began to oppose Fraser's efforts when more and more bawis contacted Fraser to free them.
 The traditional economy of Lushai chiefdoms heavily relied on manpower and labour distribution and functioned as markers of prestige for chiefs.
 Freed bawis spread the news of Fraser's deeds and led to an increase in bawis seeking liberation.
 Facing opposition from chiefs encouraged Fraser to convince his local administration to attempt to abolish the bawi system on the basis that slavery had been banned by law in all British colonies including the British Raj.
 Fraser embarked on a political campaign to abolish the bawi system in the Lushai Hills.
 To Fraser, the continuation of the Bawi system went against the British abolishment of slavery in 1833.
 The bawis freed by Fraser lived in hostels built by Fraser to provide shelter.
 In return, the freed bawis assisted Fraser in his missionary efforts of preaching, coolie duties and forming a choir and band known as Krawss Sipai in 1911.

 Fraser established testimonies of the free Bawis that stated they were slaves, bonded for generations, and held a desire to be free.
 Fraser used this to convince Rev. D.E Jones that the bawi system was a hurdle in proselytizing the Lushai Hills into Christianity.
 Rev Jones subsequently published an issue in the Monthly treasury as a sign of support for Fraser's struggle and his initiative in ransoming bawis from the chiefs.
 In a meeting with superintendent H.W.G.
 Cole, the two missionaries were told that the issue needed a consensus from all missionaries.

 Many Christian missionaries did not share his views initially.
 With Fraser's encouragement, the missionaries took up investigations and discussions and often held merits to Fraser's perspective on the system.

 F.W Savidge later wrote regarding his changed perspective of the bawi system:

 Having considered the pros and cons - I think now that a system is a most iniquitous one, and if it could be done away with speedily as possible in to, it would be the mutual advantage of the government and governed.